LittleMorph/copyright-updater.nvim/README.md

 To override all other limiters, use the bang modifier - Note that the configured range and post pattern is ignored when using the bang modifer, but a range and/or post pattern specified as part of the Ex command is respected.
-E.g. to update the entire buffer ignoring all configured limiters, use:
+E.g. to update the entire buffer ignoring all configured limiters and the post pattern, use:

 ```
 :%UpdateCopyright!